AvianFlu/ncp/README.md

 });
 ```

+You can also call ncp like `ncp(source, destination, options, callback)`.
+`options` should be a dictionary.
+Currently, such options are available:

+  * `options.filter` - a `RegExp` instance, against which each file name is
+  tested to determine whether to copy it or not, or a function taking single
+  parameter: copied file name, returning `true` or `false`, determining
+  whether to copy file or not.

 Please open an issue if any bugs arise.
 As always, I accept (working) pull requests, and refunds are available at `/dev/null`.